AMDmi3/opening_hours.js/README.md

 Simple node.js based benchmark is bundled.
 You can run it with ```node benchmark.js``` or with ```make benchmark```.

-On author's Intel Core i5-2400 library allows ~20k/sec constructor calls and ~10k/sec openIntervals() calls with one week period.
+On author's Intel Core i5-2540M CPU @ 2.60GHz library allows ~8k/sec constructor calls and ~2.5k/sec openIntervals() calls with one week period.
 This may further improve in future.

 ## Used by other projects
 This library is used in the following projects: